 In this episode, Ms. Suchitra Surve talks about Ireland as a destination for studying abroad.
 Ireland is an island in the North Atlantic.
 It is the second-largest island of the British Isles, and third-largest in Europe.

 Ireland is ranked as one of the wealthiest countries with the highest quality of life in the world.
 It is made up of two countries: the Republic of Ireland and Northern Ireland.
 The Republic of Ireland is a sovereign state and occupies 83% of its island.
 Its capital and largest city is Dublin.

 Irish education system:

-Primary education is the first level of education followed by the second-level education and third-level education.
+Primary education is the first level of education followed by second-level education and third-level education.
 The duration of the undergraduate course can be in the range of 3 to 4 years and the master’s course is generally for 1 year.

-Ireland has two intakes – Autumn/Semester 1: It starts in early September and runs till December and spring that is semester 2 which starts in January up until May.
+Ireland has two intakes – Autumn/Semester 1: It starts in early September and runs till December and spring is Semester 2 which starts in January up until May.
 As a requirement of English Proficiency IELTS or TOEFL score is essential irrespective of the program and the level of study that you plan to pursue.
-Additionally, you need to submit documents like the personal statement, academic transcripts, resume/CV and reference letters.
+Additionally, you need to submit documents like a personal statement, academic transcripts, resume/CV, and reference letters.

 The fees may vary depending on the subject and the level of study.
 The average fee for a Master’s program is 22, 000 EUR per year and for Bachelor’s, it’s generally less expensive and can be around 20,000 EUR per year.
 The cost of living depends on personal lifestyle but on average it can vary from 7,000 to 12,000 EUR.